Brian2po/Ant0nz-Linux-Games-Guide-for-niche-Games-Repo-Collection/games/7-Deadly-Sins-Grand-Cross.md

    * *Tip: You can easily install this using the **ProtonPlus** app.*
 5. **Run:** Launch the app, then use the Netmarble Launcher to download the full game data.

+- You can also link the path to the 7DSGC.exe to directly run the Game AFTER installing it from the LAUNCHER (/home/$USER/Games/Heroic/Prefixes/default/Netmarble - 7DSGC/drive_c/Program Files/Netmarble/Netmarble Game/7dsgb/7dsgc.exe)

 ### ⚙️ Required Tweaks / Launch Options
 * **OS Tested:** Nobara Linux 43 (KDE Plasma)
 * **Kernel:** 6.19.5+